amitkeinan9/DSJJ/README.md

 # DSJJ
-An application to manage participants in denis survival.
+An application to manage participants, dojos ans instructors in denis survival.